 April 21, 2011

-Okay, here is the deal.
-I'm a giant dork and I know it.
-A few years ago we started making superhero videos for the kids in our church for some VBS programs we wrote.
-Yes, I know that making superhero videos makes a person a giant dork, but hey, it's for the kids and the videos have some good theology embedded in them.
+A few years ago we started making superhero videos for the kids in our church for several VBS programs we wrote.
+They were a lot of fun and there is actually some good theology embedded in them.
 (The message comes through the best when you see them all together.)
-There are a few hundred kids with DVDs of these series and they like them a lot.
-My own kids are demanding that I make more of these too.
-Eric is very concerned about what is going to happen to the Princess.
-We actually have a lot of fun making these, even though it is a lot of work.
-I write them and do the editing and effects as well.
-It's fun seeing what we can pull off on our own.
-For what it is, I think they're actually decent.
-If you're even moderately impressed I would be happy.
+The kids really like these videos and we have given away hundreds of DVDs.
+My own kids are demanding that I make more of these and Eric is very concerned about what is going to happen to the Princess.

 This is the 10th and final part of the last series that we did.
 (There were five episodes, split in half for YouTube.)
 You can see the whole thing from the start at http://www.youtube.com/PowermanMosquitoboy.
 You can also be a fan of Powerman & Mosquitoboy on facebook.